fsuim/ipcv2022f/assignment-3/gans.md

 In this assignment, we will explore adversarial generative networks (GAN).
 The objective is to see in practice the concepts covered in the classroom.
 We provide two example notebooks; the first addresses the implementation of a GAN using Multilayer Perceptron, and the second shows the implementation of a GAN using convolutional neural networks.
 Check out the notebooks below.

-1. Implementing a GAN using Multilayer Perceptron, <a href="https://colab.research.google.com/github/visgraf/labipcv/blob/main/notebooks/BaseGAN.ipynb">click here</a>.
+1. Implementing a GAN using Multilayer Perceptron, <a href="https://colab.research.google.com/github/visgraf/labipcv/blob/main/notebooks/BaseGAN.ipynb" target="_blank">click here</a>.
-2. Implementing a GAN using convolution networks, <a href="https://colab.research.google.com/github/visgraf/labipcv/blob/main/notebooks/ImprovedGAN.ipynb">click here</a>.
+2. Implementing a GAN using convolution networks, <a href="https://colab.research.google.com/github/visgraf/labipcv/blob/main/notebooks/ImprovedGAN.ipynb" target="_blank">click here</a>.

 ## Suggestions: